vdesabou/alfred-nike-plus/README.md

 ## Description

-This is an Alfred Workflow to get your Nike Plus statistics and running activities.
+This is an Alfred Workflow to browse your Nike Plus statistics and running activities.

 ![Screenshot](https://i.cloudup.com/gtZec5TxQH.gif)